ariadnavigo/wsclean/README.md

 before a newline character in a file.
 This is very useful to remove two kinds of unnecessary whitespace that may accidentally be left over in code:

-1. Whitespace characters in a blank line (e.g. vertical indentation lines).
+1. Whitespace characters left in blank lines (e.g. in vertical indentation lines).
 2. Trailing whitespace at the end of line that is completely meaningless.

 wsclean accepts this syntax: